sshishe/jsdeodorant/README.md

 + `-psqlUser`                   : Postgres user
 + `-psqlPassword`               : Postgres password

-To be able to run the tool without eclipse, you should run `gradle assembly` in the `core` folder of JSDeodorant to build the appropriate JAR file in the target folder.
+To be able to run the tool without eclipse, you should run `gradle assemble` in the `core` folder of JSDeodorant to build the appropriate JAR file in the target folder.

+To create eclipse project for the `core` you can run `gradle build eclipse`.

 To be able to import Eclipse Plugin into the workspace, you have to navigate to plugin root folder and run `gradle buildAndCopyLibs`.
 This way gradle would build JSDeodorant's core component to resolve plugin's dependency.